SciBorgs/SciGuides/reference-sheets/CameraCalibration.md

    - **Output Location**: Change the output location to a new folder that you will use for this entire process.
    - **Resolution**: Set the resolution to match your camera's resolution (e.g., 1280x720).
    - **Output Format**: Ensure the video is lossless and saved in AVI format.
 This will take up **a lot** of storage.
 3. **Print Chessboard Pattern**: Print the chessboard pattern from [here](https://github.com/dkogan/mrgingham/raw/master/chessboard.14x14.pdf).
 Make sure it is centered and fills up the whole page.
-When recording the video, the chessboard pattern must be on a flat surface, ideally taped down.
+When recording the video, the chessboard pattern must be on a flat surface.
 4. **Recording the Video**:
    - **Example Video**: Here is an example of a good video for reference: [Calibration Video Example](https://www.youtube.com/watch?v=ez_5TA_SDto).
    - **Setup**: Hold the chessboard in front of the camera, not too far away or too close, and focus the camera on the pattern.
 Once it looks very clear, start recording.